nyxb/consolji/README.md

 #### `create(options)`

-Create a new `Consola` instance and inherit all parent options for defaults.
+Create a new `consolji` instance and inherit all parent options for defaults.

 #### `withDefaults(defaults)`

-Create a new `Consola` instance with provided defaults
+Create a new `consolji` instance with provided defaults

 #### `withTag(tag)`

 - Aliases: `withScope`

-Create a new `Consola` instance with that tag.
+Create a new `consolji` instance with that tag.

 #### `wrapConsole()` `restoreConsole()`

-Globally redirect all `console.log`, etc calls to consola handlers.
+Globally redirect all `console.log`, etc calls to consolji handlers.

 #### `wrapStd()` `restoreStd()`

-Globally redirect all stdout/stderr outputs to consola.
+Globally redirect all stdout/stderr outputs to consolji.

 #### `wrapAll()` `restoreAll()`